awsdocs/amazon-ec2-user-guide-windows/doc_source/TroubleshootingAWSmp.md

 ## Error 4513<a name="error-4513"></a>

 If you receive one of the following error, you must upgrade the AWS Management Pack\.
-For more information, see [Upgrading the AWS Management Pack](upgrading-awsmp.md)\.
+For more information, see [Upgrade the AWS Management Pack](upgrading-awsmp.md)\.

 ```
 Error 4513